-Sitka 2030 Comprehensive Plan Haiku Contest Winner Brinnen Carter
+Sitka Comprehensive Plan 2030 Haiku Contest Winner Brinnen Carter

-- Uses the challenges and opportunities to: - ✓ Establish broad Goals that set overall direction - ✓ Identify specific Objectives, which are the policies to achieve over time, and - ✓ Set out Actions to chart a path to achieve the goals and objectives. - ✓ Develop Future Growth Maps and 14 specific Focus Areas to guide future growth, development, and zoning.
+- ✓ Set out Actions to chart a path to achieve the goals and objectives. - ✓ Develop Future Growth Maps and 14 specific Focus Areas to guide future growth, development, and zoning.

-The Goals, Objectives, and Actions, which are found at the end of each chapter, are consolidated in one place in Appendix A, and are also listed together in the Action Plan.
+The Goals, Objectives, and Actions, which are found at the end of each chapter, are consolidated in one place in Appendix A, and are also listed together in the Comprehensive Plan.

-Comprehensive Plans are just that - comprehensive - they are big picture in nature and cover a breadth of topics and issues.
+Comprehensive Plans are the legal basis for zoning1.
+Comprehensive Plans are big picture in nature and cover a breadth of topics and issues.
 It is not unusual after a Comprehensive Plan is done for the community to adopt zoning and other code and regulatory changes to implement the Comprehensive Plan.
-Comprehensive Plans are the legal basis for zoning1.